galaxyproject/galaxy-hub/content/news/2024-04-26-workflows-workflows-workflows/index.md

 This is the workflow editor, hosted on usegalaxy.eu, embedded inside the community hub (this site!).
 You can drag it around, zoom in and out, view the workflow on usegalaxy.eu, or download it directly here, all fully interactive.

 This does not just work on the community hub, it works on any website.
-Galaxy workflows are now fully embedable, like a YouTube video embed.
+Galaxy workflows are now fully embeddable, like a YouTube video embed.

 Powering this embed is the workflow editor in a read-only mode.